uqbar-project/wollok-mobile/README.md

 To start metro

 ### `yarn android`
-To run the app on your devices (external devices should be connected by USB)
+To run the app on your android devices (external devices should be connected by USB)

 ## Assembling APKs
-All the generated filed will be located in the following directory:
+All the generated files will be located in the following directory:
 `android/app/build/outputs/apk/<release or debug>/`